 If you’re already sure that you want to claim, call our specialist advisors today on 0800 073 8801.
-We’ll assess your claim for free and, if you have a strong case, could introduce you to one of our accident claims solicitors who cover Wakefield.
+We’ll assess your claim for free and, if you have a strong case, could introduce you to one of our personal injury solicitors covering Wakefield.

 To find out more before you contact us, please continue reading.